gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 # Create a remote module

-Remote modules are modules that are not part of the current build but are **loaded at runtime** from a remote server.
-They are useful because they enable teams to be **fully autonomous** by **deploying** their modules **independently** from the other parts of the application.
+Remote modules are modules that are not included in the host application build but are instead **loaded at runtime** from a remote server.
+They provide a way for teams to be **fully autonomous** by **independently deploying** their modules without relying on the other parts of the application.

 Let's add our first remote module!

 ## Install the packages

-Create a new project (we'll call ours `remote-module`), then open a terminal at the root of the newly created project and install the following packages:
+Create a new project (we'll refer to ours as `remote-module`), then open a terminal at the root of the newly created project and install the following packages:

 +++ pnpm
 ```bash